Doritos, an American brand of flavored tortilla chips has a wide range of highly irresistible nacho chips.

-Gluten is a type of protein that usually found in grains like wheat, barley, and rye.
+Gluten is a type of protein that is usually found in grains like wheat, barley, and rye.
 Though it does not cause any side effects in the majority of people, it can lead to serious health problems in some individuals.

-The body of individuals who suffer from celiac disease triggers an auto-immune response whenever they eat the food that contains gluten.
+The body of individuals who suffer from celiac disease triggers an auto-immune response whenever they eat food that contains gluten.
 This auto-immune response causes intestinal lining damage.

-Digesting gluten is not a major issue for most people but those who have gluten sensitivity, eating gluten-rich food can lead to gas, bloating and fatigue.
+Digesting gluten is not a major issue for most people but for those who have gluten sensitivity, eating gluten-rich food can lead to gas, bloating and fatigue.

 Also, those who have celiac disease can experience the activation of an immune system that attacks the healthy cells in the body.
 This results in serious side effects like diarrhea, weight loss, and various nutritional deficiencies.